Christianalamassi/E-commerce-Getranke/README.md

 ### Unfixed bugs

-  - It was plan to add minumim price to order.
-Due to lack of time, this plan is overlooked.
+  - It was planned to add a minimum price to the order.
+Due to a lack of time, this plan is overlooked.
-  - User don't receive alert before they delete the article from the basket.
+  - Users don't receive an alert before they delete the article from the basket.
 ## ERD
 <img src="static/images/erdecommerce.jpg">